- Online classes are becoming more popular at colleges and universities – and among students.

 When you consider the benefits online classes offer, things like flexibility and affordability, it’s no surprise.
-Those benefits are awesome, but some students might miss the face-to-face interaction that you get with in person learning.
-If you are considering enrolling in virtual learning, understand the pros and cons of online classes that will help you make an informed decision.
+Those benefits are awesome, but some students might miss the face-to-face interaction that you get with in-person learning.

 |Pros of Online Learning

 |Requires High Degree of Self Discipline

 The Pros of Online Classes